sider/sider-docs/docs/tools/go/golangci-lint.md

 In addition to [enabled by default linters](https://github.com/golangci/golangci-lint#enabled-by-default-linters), Sider enables some useful linters.
 See the [default configuration file](https://github.com/sider/runners/blob/master/images/golangci_lint/sider_golangci.yml) for details.

+### Migration from Govet and Golint

+Sider has deprecated [Govet](./govet.md) and [Golint](./golint.md) and instead recommended GolangCI-Lint.
+If you want to continue using them, all you have to do is enable GolangCI-Lint.
+They are enabled by default.

 ## Configuration

 Here is a configuration example via [`sider.yml`](../../getting-started/custom-configuration.md):